TIMELINE: Bay Area under flood watch Sunday with potentially stronger atmospheric river

-SAN FRANCISCO (KGO) -- As the Bay Area recovers from storm impacts, wet weather will continue into next week with a strong storm coming on Sunday, bringing flood watches.
+SAN FRANCISCO (KGO) -- As the Bay Area recovers from storm impacts from this past week, wet weather will continue with a strong storm coming on Sunday, bringing flood watches.

 The video in the player above is not related to the current story.
 The ABC7 Bay Area 24/7 streaming channel allows you to see news throughout the day.